Waynesburg and Washington Railroad: History

 Waynesburg was the southern terminus.
 This was the main yard for the line and had a roundhouse, turntable, freight house, stockyard, all the associated yard structures for locomotives - and of course the station.
 The station was built in 1885 and the two track train shed was built in 1893.
 By 1904, the station had a long freight room, waiting room, ticket office, and the railroad's offices.
 The Downey House and the Walton House both had porters that met every train and shouted the name of their respective hotels.
 They toted luggage the several blocks uptown to the hotels.

 When war broke, Company K would all pile into the coaches at the station to ride to Washington and then on to Pittsburgh.
 After the line started failing, the yard was torn up and the station was passed on to a local wool dealer and then to the county road department.
 The yard was completely gone by the 1980s, and the station was near collapse.
 In the late 1980s, the station was torn down; Conrail now has an office and a siding in this spot.
+In 2023 it was announced a surviving locomotive will be featured at the 44th National Narrow Gauge Convention.
+The locomotive is currently housed at the Greene County Historical Society and will be displayed at a museum in the 2024.